 - 6.1 The SEA Regulations require that 'the responsible authority shall monitor the significant environmental effects of the implementation of each plan or programme with the purpose of identifying unforeseen adverse effects at an early stage and being able to undertake appropriate remedial action' and that the environmental report should provide information on 'a description of the measures envisaged concerning monitoring'.
-Monitoring proposals should be designed to provide information that can be used to highlight specific issues and significant effects, and which could help decision-making. - 6.2 The Planning Advisory Service guidance on SA states that it is not necessary to monitor everything.
+Monitoring proposals should be designed to provide information that can be used to highlight specific issues and significant effects, and which could help decision-making. - 6.2 The national Planning Practice Guidance on SA states that it is not necessary to monitor everything.
 Instead, monitoring should be focused on the significant sustainability effects that may give rise to irreversible damage (with a view to identifying trends before such damage is caused) and the significant effects where there is uncertainty in the SA and where monitoring would enable preventative or mitigation measures to be taken. - 6.3 As discussed in Sections 4 and 5, very few of the boundary and policy options being considered for inclusion in the draft Plan for Stafford Borough Part 2 are likely to have potential significant effects on the SA objectives.
-As the Plan for Stafford Borough Part 2 is still at an early stage in its preparation, the predicted sustainability effects of the final Plan Part 2 may be different from those predicted for the initial boundary and policy options in this SA Report.
-As the boundary and policy options are refined in the subsequent version of the Plan for Stafford Borough Part 2, their sustainability effects will be updated to reflect any revised policies and/or boundaries. - 6.4 The monitoring framework for the Plan for Stafford Borough Part 2 itself has not yet been developed by Stafford Borough Council, but it is assumed that once developed, indicators will resemble those proposed in the Council's monitoring framework for the adopted Plan for Stafford Borough (2014), as the collection of data will already be undertaken by the Council.
-The suggested framework for monitoring potential significant sustainability effects arising from the implementation of the adopted Plan for Stafford Borough is presented in Table 13 of the Adoption SA Report (June 2014)15. - 6.5 Indicators for monitoring potential significant sustainability effects arising from the implementation of the Plan for Stafford Borough Part 2 will be developed at subsequent stages of the Plan Part 2 preparation as the Council finalises its monitoring framework, and additional data becomes available from new sources.
+Only potential positive significant effects have been identified. - 6.4 Given that there are no significant negative effects identified for the Plan for Stafford Borough Part 2, there is no need for a separate monitoring framework to be prepared.
+In addition, the suggested framework for monitoring potential significant sustainability effects arising from the implementation of the adopted Plan for Stafford Borough (presented in Table 13 of the Adoption SA Report (June 2014)) includes indicators for monitoring potential effects on all the SA objectives, and therefore it is likely that monitoring carried out for the adopted Plan for Stafford Borough will help to identify any trends arising from implementation of Part 2 of the Plan as well.